 You have a wide variety of options to choose from, and you can get started with as little as $500.
-If you’re interested in going this route, you might want to consider platforms like Fundrise or RealtyMogul to get started.
+If you’re interested in going this route, you might want to consider platforms like Fundrise to get started.

 9. Invest in bonds